robak86/hardwired/README.md

 const otherDefinition = fn.scoped(() => new Boxed(1));

 const scopeConfig = configureScope(scope => {
-  // all the following bindings bind the "definition" to return the Boxed object with value 1;
+  // all the following bindings make the "definition" return the Boxed object with value 1;
-  scope.bind(definition).to(otherDefinition); //
+  scope.bind(definition).to(otherDefinition);
   scope.bind(definition).toValue(new Boxed(1));
   scope.bind(definition).toDecorated((use, originalValue) => new Boxed(originalValue.value));
   scope.bind(definition).toConfigured((use, originalValue) => {